top of page

 Quick Demo of hitless failover

 Watch this video to see the hitless failover of an iperf service.
-In this video you will see two instances of loxilb running as a cluster.
-One loxilb instance will acquire the MASTER state and the other will be BACKUP.
+In this video you will see two instances of LoxiLB running as a cluster.
+One LoxiLB instance will acquire the MASTER state and the other will be BACKUP.
 A Client will try to access the service using the service IP and port, the connection will be established and traffic will start.
-Master loxilb will do the connection tracking and the session state will be synced with the Backup instance.
-You will notice that when the Master loxilb instance is stopped, the BACKUP instance will become the new MASTER and the connection between the client and the service is intact.
+MASTER LoxiLB will do the connection tracking and the session state will be synced with the BACKUP instance.
+You will notice that when the MASTER LoxiLB instance is stopped, the BACKUP instance will become the new MASTER and the connection between the client and the service is intact.

-1,335 views0 comments
+2,313 views0 comments

 Recent Posts